 LabVIEW uses constant folding to optimize the performance of VIs.
 With constant folding, LabVIEW computes constant values on first run of the VI, instead of calculating them during each run.
-LabVIEW does not constant fold structures if you enable debugging.

 You can display constant folding hash marks on the block diagram by selecting Tools»Options, selecting Block Diagram from the Category list, and placing checkmarks in the Show constant folding of wires and Show constant folding of structures checkboxes.
 When you place a checkmark in the Show constant folding of wires checkbox, hash marks appear on the wires attached to constants that are constant folded.
 When you place a checkmark in the Show constant folding of structures checkbox, gray hash marks appear inside structures that are wired to constants.
 The hash marks might not appear until after you run or save the VI.
 The hash marks also do not appear when you make an edit to the VI.

 |Note (FPGA Module)The LabVIEW FPGA Module performs constant folding entirely at compile time rather than running the VI to compute constant values.
 The Show constant folding of wires and Show constant folding of structures checkbox options have no effect when used in an FPGA VI.|

 Nodes are objects on the block diagram that have inputs and/or outputs and perform operations when a VI runs.
 They are analogous to statements, operators, functions, and subroutines in text-based programming languages.
 LabVIEW includes the following types of nodes: